Skip to main content

 How Is Your Privacy Maintained through This Process?

-The process of is the critical step that separates your personal results from the aggregated report your employer sees.
+The process of de-identification is the critical step that separates your personal results from the aggregated report your employer sees.
 This is a technical process governed by legal standards, primarily those set by HIPAA when the wellness program is part of a group health plan.

 De-identification involves removing a specific set of identifiers from your data, including your name, address, social security number, and any other information that could be used to directly identify you.
 The goal is to create a dataset that can be used for analysis without compromising the privacy of individuals.